 The Upper Smoky Hill RAC has members representing water users in the categories of irrigation, industry and commerce, conservation and environment, agriculture, public water supply, groundwater management, and the general public.
 Click here for a full list of Upper Smoky Hill Regional Advisory Committee Membership.

-The Upper Smoky Hill RAC has five goals to address a variety of water supply issues in the region.
+The Upper Smoky Hill RAC has five previously developed goals and action plans to address a variety of water supply issues in the region.
 Click here to access the full Upper Smoky Hill Action Plan.
+For recently approved goals and action plans by the Kansas Water Authority for inclusion within the draft State Water Plan and other regional planning areas please select here.

 Irrigated agriculture is the largest water use in Kansas with much of this region relying on the depleting Ogallala aquifer.
 This region is also known for supporting the largest number of feedlots in Kansas.
 A local land owner initiative in Wichita County is implementing the first county-wide Water Conservation Area (WCA) plan in Kansas.